Skip to content

 ├─ Program.cs

 7. Now, run your application with dotnet run and open http://localhost:6969 in your browser.
-If you did everything right, you should see Hello, World! in large red letters.
+If everything is configured correctly, you should see Hello, World! rendered in red.

 Congratulations, you've created your first Wisp application!